Justxd22/Med_stats_xD/prompt.md

-i explanied before that Admin page have write access while viewer has public keys

-  the service keys never leave the backend ! and it's used in server side to write the /admin page edits

 i have init a fresh nextjs project, this project will be Surgery room display
   - it keeps track of the queue of surgeries ongoing and thier status/scehecdle
   - there's 2 pages admin, viewer